jackyng88/cloudpak-eventstreams-story/README.md

 ## Deploying the Kafka to S3 Sink Connector -

+- The Sink connector's function is for taking data from an internal system and moving it to an external system.
+In this case, our Kafka Topic (internal) to an AWS S3 Bucket (external).

 1. Now that we have a Kafka Connect Cluster up, we will need to create an S3 Sink Connector with a KafkaConnect custom resource definition managed by the Strimzi Operator that we deployed.

 2. Create a ```kafka-sink-connector.yaml``` file.